Save it for the 4th!

 Independence Day is just around the corner and West Pierce Fire & Rescue wants the community to celebrate safely.
 Each year thousands of people, most often children and teens, are injured while using consumer fireworks.
 Despite the dangers of fireworks, few people understand the associated risks – fires, devastating burns, other injuries, and even death.

-The best way to protect your family is not to use any fireworks at home – period.
-Attend a public fireworks display and leave the lighting to the professionals.
-The following events and displays are located in Pierce County:
+The best way to protect your family is not to use any fireworks at home and attend a public fireworks display.

 For those who choose to discharge fireworks, the following questions will highlight what you need to know.

 Fireworks are legal in Lakewood and University Place.
 It is illegal to sell, possess or discharge fireworks in Steilacoom.
 The use of fireworks is prohibited on any fire district, school district, city park or city property.

 When can I discharge fireworks?

 July 4th from 11 a.m. to 11 p.m.

 City of University Place